 “Membership safety and well-being is a founding principal of this Union, but we cannot assist without being properly informed of the unsafe issues facing our fellow brothers and sisters.”
 SMART-TD President Jeremy Ferguson stated.
 “These reports are to enhance our safety efforts as many carriers lack proper and effective reporting mechanisms.
 Our SMART Constitution lists safety as our local legislative representatives’ primary mission, stating ‘They shall report to their Locals regarding the handling of all alleged unsafe or unsanitary working conditions found to exist, or reported to them, within their jurisdiction.
 They shall undertake to correct such conditions through appropriate measures consistent with the local and national policies of the Transportation Division.’
 Therefore, we ask that you also forward this information as soon as possible to your local legislative representative or other SMART Union officer for proper handling.
 If you are unsure who they are or how to contact them, please contact our office.

 “It is imperative that we all accept the personal responsibility to properly document known unsafe conditions, acts and security concerns.
-If more people would take the time do this we could, over time, address most of the long-standing concerns we have.
+If more people would take the time to do this we could, over time, address most of the long-standing concerns we have.
 Without documentation, nothing will ever change — the issues and concerns will continue to remain and often grow until a very unfortunate situation such as an injury, accident or fatality brings to light what many knew was a problem long ago but failed to address.”

-“Sadly, we hear one particular scenario too often,” SMART-TD Chief of Staff and National Safety Director Jerry Gibson said.
+“Sadly, we hear one particular scenario too often,” SMART-TD Chief of Staff Jerry Gibson said.
 “Someone says, ‘That has been an issue for a long time’ or ‘Everyone knows that is a problem’ at a particular property.
 Yet everyone assumes that someone else has written the unsafe condition up and unfortunately, no one has.
 The issue remains and the carriers use that against us by stating the very same thing — ‘That has been like that forever, and no one has said anything or taken issue with it.’